Ravendwyr/tpp-scripts/README.md

 `botcheck-safe.txt` is intended to be a manually maintained list of false positives while `botcheck-marked.txt` is intended to be a manually maintained list of accounts markes as bots in the stream's database.

-This tool requires an [OAuth token](https://twitchapps.com/tmi/) (excluding the `oauth:` part).
-This key needs to be stored in the provided `.env` file prior to launching the script.

 The script checks the names on inital boot, when a new message comes in, or when a user joins or leaves the chat and doesn't stop until terminated.

     $ node tpp-botcheck